 For more information, we encourage you to visit www.factsaboutgmos.com.

 The Specialty Foods division of Hormel Foods focuses on delivering health and nutrition products through three strategic pillars: performance nutrition, activity nutrition and recovery nutrition.

 Natural Product Offerings

-At Hormel Foods, we recognize that more and more consumers today are seeking foods that are minimally processed and have no preservatives.
+Hormel Foods recognizes that more and more consumers today are seeking minimally processed, preservative-free foods.
 We developed Hormel® Natural Choice® products by pioneering the use of High-Pressure Processing (HPP) for protein products.
 This technology keeps the product tasting great without the need for added preservatives, artificial ingredients, nitrates or nitrites.
-With the MegaMex Foods acquisition of Fresherized Foods in 2011, we have added Wholly Guacamole® products to our portfolio of foods prepared using HPP.
+With the MegaMex Foods acquisition of Fresherized Foods in 2011, we have added Wholly Guacamole® dips to our portfolio of foods prepared using HPP.

 Our SKIPPY® natural peanut butter products offer natural non-meat protein options.
 SKIPPY® natural peanut butter products contain no preservatives and no artificial flavors or colors.
 Our Valley Fresh® products offer 100 percent natural chicken and turkey that are low in fat and contain no preservatives or artificial ingredients.
 Additionally, we introduced two Stagg® brand chili varieties in 2014 that are 100 percent natural, and launched two Hormel® natural chili varieties in 2015.

 In 2015, Hormel Foods also acquired Applegate Farms, LLC, owner of the Applegate® brand, as an extension to offer consumers additional natural and organic options.
 For information about Applegate® products, visit http://www.applegate.com/.